Skip to main content

 Lasting Power of Attorney (LPA) Services in Singapore

-The Lasting Power of Attorney (LPA) is a legal document that empowers individuals aged 21 and above to appoint someone they trust to make decisions on their behalf—if they lose mental capacity.
-Whether it’s financial or personal welfare matters, an LPA provides clarity, security, and peace of mind.
+The Lasting Power of Attorney (LPA) is a legal document that empowers individuals aged 21 and above to appoint someone they trust to make decisions on their behalf — if they lose mental capacity.
+Whether it's financial or personal welfare matters, an LPA provides clarity, security, and peace of mind.

-Why Consider an LPA for You or Your Loved One?
+Why Consider an LPA

 Secure Your Future Decisions